TOAST-DOCS/TOAST-Cloud/en/user-guide.md

 ## Join TOAST
 You may choose a country to use services.
 TOAST membership is provided for individuals and businesses.
-Note, however, that non-Koreans can join only as individual members.
 Individual members can join with simple email and SMS authentication.
 Business members can join upon business information.
 TOAST member information for management, as well as how to join are as follows: